Frequently Asked Questions

 MENTORSHIP and learning ENVIRONment

 • Yes.
-Students regularly engage with mentors, guest speakers, and professionals across neuroscience, medicine, and global health through interactive sessions and discussions.
+Students engage with mentors, guest speakers, and professionals across neuroscience, medicine, and global health through interactive sessions and discussions.

 ADDITIONAL QUESTIONS